tapis-project/tokens-api/README.md

 ```
 $ export API_NAME=tokens
 ```
 The `API_NAME` variable is used to let the `make` system know which Tapis service to work with.

+### Running the Tests

+Run the tests using the make command, `make test`.
+You don't need to deploy the tokens-api container prior to running the tests -- the `make test` command starts a new container based on the tests image and runs against the code running there.

 #### First Time Setup
 Currently the Tokens API is stateless, i.e., does not require any database.
 That may change in the future, but for now,